civicrm/civicrm-dev-docs/docs/security/index.md

 ### In an ideal world {:#ideal}

-Ideally developers should do the following.
+Within the larger community of developers (outside of CiviCRM), the current [best-practices say](https://security.stackexchange.com/a/95330/32455) that developer should do the following

 * For inputs:
     * **Validate data inputs** as strictly as possible.